Peksford/harjoitustyo/README.md

 * Give or modify rating of the item.
 * Remove the item from the Remove button at the bottom of the page.

-### 4.
+### 4. Finding and follow other users

-Other users can be searched from the same search bar as other items.
-Here the exact username of the user must be known.
-When username is typed, the user can be clicked, and the page directs into the user's profile page.
-In the profile page, users can be followed and then their activity is shown in the home-page.
-Username then appears into the 'following'-tab in the logged-in user's profile page, and the logged-in user is shown in 'followers' of the user.
+Other users can be searched using the main search bar.
+However, the exact username must be entered.
+Once username is selected, you'll be directed in to their Profile page, where you can click Follow and see their activity in the Home page.
+Followed users will appear in the Following tab on your own Profile page, and you will appear in their Followers list.

+### 5. Rating Clubs
-When clicking the group-icon in the top right corner, user can create a 'Rating Club'.
-Here the search bar is similar, but it shows only the items added by the user.
-The user can also search for groups where they are already a member.
-Here by searching for example, 'Abbey Road', we can create a club for that item by clicking 'Create a Club'.
-This opens up a pop-up window where followed users can be added to the club.
-When club is created, user can navigate there by clicking 'Into Da Club'.
-Here members can give a rating for the item and also leave a pre-defined comments.
+Click the group-icon in the top-right corner to create a <em>Rating Club</em>.
+The search bar shows only items added by the user.
+The user can also search for existing groups where they are a member of.
+To create a new club, e.g. for 'Abbey Road', search for the item and then click <em>Create a Club</em>.
+This opens up a pop-up window allowing you to invite followed users.
+After creationg, user can navigate to the club by clicking <em>Into Da Club</em>.
+Inside, members can rate the item and also leave predefined comments.